-CCS is a Medi-Cal program that treats children under 21 years of age with certain health conditions, diseases or chronic health problems and who meet the CCS program rules.
-If CCHP or your PCP believes your child has a CCS-eligible condition, they will be referred to the CCS county program to be assessed for eligibility.
+CCS is a Medi-Cal program that treats children under 21 years of age with certain health conditions, diseases, or chronic health problems and who meet the CCS program rules.
+If CCHP or your PCP believes your child has a CCS-eligible condition, they will be referred to the CCS county program to check if they qualify.

 County CCS program staff will decide if your child qualifies for CCS services.
 CCHP does not decide CCS eligibility.
 If your child qualifies to get this type of care, CCS providers will treat him or her for the CCS-eligible condition.
-CCHP will continue to cover the types of service that do not have to do with the CCS condition such as physicals, vaccines and well-child checkups.
+CCHP will continue to cover the types of service that do not have to do with the CCS condition such as physicals, vaccines, and well-child checkups.

-CCHP does not cover services provided by the CCS program.
-For CCS to cover these services, CCS must approve the provider, services and equipment.
+CCHP does not cover services that the CCS program covers.
+For CCS to cover these services, CCS must approve the provider, services, and equipment.

 CCS does not cover all health conditions.
-CCS covers most health conditions that physically disable or that need to be treated with medicines, surgery or rehabilitation (rehab).
-CCS covers children with health conditions such as:
+CCS covers most health conditions that physically disable or need treatment with medicines, surgery, or rehabilitation (rehab).
+Examples of CCS-eligible conditions include but are not limited to: